vub-hpc/cesm-config/README.md

 ### Modifying machine files

-We provide XML files with the configuration settings for Hydra (VSC Tier-2 HPC) and Hortense (VSC Tier-1 HPC).
-These files are located in [cesm-config/machines](machines) and cover the configuration files for *machines*, *compilers* and the *batch* system.
-The settings for supported VSC clusters can be easily added to the default machine files in CESM or CTSM with the tool `update-cesm-machines`:
+We provide extra machine definitions for selected VSC clusters.
+Those definitions are found in [cesm-config/machines/config.json](machines/config.json) and have settings for *machines*, *compilers* and the *batch* system.
+These settings can be easily added to the collection of machine files in CESM with the tool `update-cesm-machines`:

 ```
 update-cesm-machines /path/to/cesm-config/machines -s /path/to/cesm-x.y.z